MLIR for Lox: Part 5 — Closures — When a Variable Outlives Its Stack Frame

 let slot_count_val = self.const_i64(slot_count as i64);

-let enclosing_val = self.current_environment
+let enclosing_val = current_env

 .unwrap_or_else(|| self.const_null());

-let call = func::call(
+let call = block.append_operation(func::call(

 self.context,